awpala/my-omscs-notes/cs-6290/04-branches.md

 <img src="./assets/04-060.png" width="350">
 </center>

 Conversely, if the global predictor does ***not*** have a matching tag (i.e., it does not predict the instruction and is consequently not inserted into the global predictor), then correspondingly the local predictor is used, as shown above.
-If the local predictor indicates tha the branch ***is*** predicted here, then the local predictor similarly uses a "tag" array to record this.
+If the local predictor indicates that the branch ***is*** predicted here, then the local predictor similarly uses a "tag" array to record this.

 <center>
 <img src="./assets/04-061.png" width="350">